Compensation: $1,500 stipend for 12-week summer internship with flexible work hours of 32 hours a week.

 Internships are open to undergraduate or graduate students.
 Prospective interns should:

-Saugatuck and Douglas are two of Michigan’s most popular Lake Michigan tourist destinations and residential centers for people interested in history and the arts.
-From its origins as a lumbering and shipbuilding community in the 1800s, the area has built a reputation as a welcoming “home for all” with a significant LGBT population.
+Saugatuck and Douglas are two of Michigan’s most popular Lake Michigan summer tourist destinations and residential centers for people interested in history and the arts.
+From its origins as a lumbering and shipbuilding community in the 1800s, the area has built a reputation as a “home for all” with a significant LGBTQ population.
 Home to the Ox-Bow School of Art (established 1910) and the Saugatuck Center for the Arts (2001) the area has a rich heritage in the visual and performing arts.
 The summer features a thriving vacation scene, with popular restaurants, beaches, festivals, and tourist activities.
 It is a year-round destination in southwest Michigan’s wine country and fruit belt, making it a destination for farm-to-table dining and outdoor recreation.

 Since 1986, the Saugatuck-Douglas History Center has provided leadership in history and preservation, helping the community to connect with and understand its past, preserve its quality of life, and respect the area’s history to shape its future.
 The SDHC and its members work together to preserve local history and inspire learning now and for future generations.